A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Conclusions

 \section{Conclusions}

-In this work, we derived a reduced system of hyperbolic conservation laws governing the evolution of a two-phase thin film with a perfectly soluble anti-surfactant solute.
-The obtained system not only models surface-tension-driven flow in a thin film but also exhibits a rich mathematical structure relevant to the theory of hyperbolic conservation laws.
-A crucial outcome of this work is the identification of a novel set of entropy/entropy-flux pairs and an exact Riemann solver as the foundation for finite volume solvers.
+In this work, we derived a reduced system of hyperbolic conservation laws governing the evolution of a two-layer thin film with a perfectly soluble anti-surfactant solute.
+The obtained system not only models surface-tension driven flow of a two-layer film but also exhibits a rich mathematical structure relevant to the theory of hyperbolic conservation laws.
+A crucial outcome of this work is the identification of a novel set of entropy/entropy-flux pairs, a set of Riemann invariants that forms a coordinate system, and an exact Riemann solver as the foundation for finite volume solvers.
+We emphasize that the results presented here were derived entirely within the framework of classical waves for hyperbolic conservation laws (shock, rarefaction, contact).
+This naturally raises the question of how the solution structure may evolve in more complex settings, particularly in regimes on the boundary of the state space where strict hyperbolicity is lost.
+The analysis of such scenarios, which may involve intricate wave interactions and structural changes in the solution, is left for further research.

-Our study opens several new research directions.
+Moreover, our study opens several other new research directions.
 Extending the model to multi-layer thin film flows is possible.
-It would be interesting to see how the special mathematical structure we found for the two-phase case is recovered.
-The same applies if one accounts for gravity and flow on inclined surfaces.
-Finally, we mention the open question whether the found convex entropy is compatible with higher-order lubrication models.
-The development of entropy-stable numerical schemes, particularly high-order finite volume or discontinuous Galerkin methods is a natural next step.
-Moreover, leveraging exact or approximate Riemann solvers, including Generalized Riemann solvers, would enhance the robustness of numerical approximations.
+It would be interesting to see how the special mathematical structure we found for the two-layer case is recovered.
+The same applies if one accounts for gravity and flow on inclined surfaces \cite{barthwal2025existence}.
+Finally, we think that the found entropy/entropy-flux pairs are important to derive appropriate energy estimates for higher-order lubrication models, including capillarity and diffusion effects.
+The development of entropy-stable numerical schemes, particularly high-order finite volume or discontinuous Galerkin methods, is a natural next step.
+Moreover, leveraging exact or approximate Riemann solvers, including Generalized Riemann solvers \cite{barthwal2025generalized}, would enhance the robustness of numerical approximations.

-\textbf{Acknowledgements}~ This work was financially supported by the German Research Foundation (DFG), within the Collaborative Research Center on Interface-Driven Multi-Field Processes in Porous Media (SFB 1313, Project Number 327154368) and the Priority Programme - SPP 2410 Hyperbolic Balance Laws in Fluid Mechanics: Complexity, Scales, Randomness (CoScaRa).
+\\\\ \textbf{Acknowledgements}~ This work was financially supported by the German Research Foundation (DFG), within the Collaborative Research Center on Interface-Driven Multi-Field Processes in Porous Media (SFB 1313, Project Number 327154368) and the Priority Programme—SPP 2410 Hyperbolic Balance Laws in Fluid Mechanics: Complexity, Scales, Randomness (CoScaRa).
+The authors gratefully acknowledge the anonymous referee for their insightful suggestions and constructive feedback, which helped to enhance the presentation of the manuscript.\\